Diversity & Inclusion

 —Christopher J. Davis, Ph.D., Equity Committee Chair

-The ESFCOM utilizes a matrix approach to inclusion.
+The WSU College of Medicine utilizes a matrix approach to inclusion.
 In this framework, all are responsible for helping to foster and sustain an inclusive culture.
 To that end, in conjunction with the Equity Committee, an Inclusive Matrix Leads working group with representation from many different areas including faculty development, student affairs, admissions, pathways, community outreach, clinical partners, and curriculum, meets to share about their respective areas in order to advocate for issues or goals within inclusion and diversity.

 Below are links to various resources available to students, faculty, and staff.